MaterializeInc/mz-hack-day-2022/sample_project/README.md

 <img width="650" alt="demo_overview" src="https://user-images.githubusercontent.com/23521087/151333471-98ad518d-5ac5-444e-b065-83e3aaa42748.png">
 </p>

-The setup uses Docker Compose to make it easier to bundle up all the services for our pipeline:
+The project uses Docker Compose to make it easier to bundle up all the services in the pipeline:

 * Data generator